What is Marshall FiberNet?

 How do I sign up?

-Installation appointments will be based on specific completion dates for sections of the city ready for connection.
+Installation appointments will be based on specific completion dates for those sections of the city ready for connection.
 The FiberNet department STRONGLY encourages interested residents and businesses to contact the customer service team indicating your interest.
 On the home page you may get on our “I’m Interested” list by selecting the red “Add me to the list” button and filling out a basic information form.
-You may reach us by email at email@example.com or by phone at 269.781.5183 ext.
-1506.
-Please leave us your name, address, and telephone number.
-We will be reaching out to customers residing in areas where fiber will be completed first to ensure an orderly scheduling of installation.
-Please be patient!!
-We will get to everyone!!!!
+You may reach us by email at firstname.lastname@example.org or by phone at 269.558.0348 Please leave us your name, address, and telephone number.
+We will be reaching out to customers residing in areas where fiber will be completed first to ensure an orderly scheduling of installation based on this list.

 Where can I find more information?